elfrances/actFileTool/README.md

 TCX files are plain text files that use XML encoding based on the following [data schema](https://www8.garmin.com/xmlschemas/TrainingCenterDatabasev2.xsd).

 In a nutshell, a TCX file contains an "activity", which contains one or more "laps", which contain a "track", which contains the actual "track points".
-One significant difference between TCX and GPX is that the TCX track point includes two extra metrics: <DistanceMeters> which is the distance (in meters) from the start, and <Speed> which is the current speed (in meters per second).
+One significant difference between TCX and GPX is that the TCX track point includes two extra metrics: &lt;DistanceMeters&gt; which is the distance (in meters) from the start, and &lt;Speed&gt; which is the current speed (in meters per second).

 Below you can see a clip from a TCX ride showing the general structure of the data: